Eliza Iles Amazing 1920 African Journey From Dry Creek to the Belgian Congo

 We surely have lots of servants—mostly boys—and they do not want us to do a thing.
 I am not finding the language hard.
 Of course, it will be some time before I have a working knowledge of it.
 We have chicken every day and get 80 eggs a week from the natives.
 Also have ducks, antelope, and goat meat.
 I enjoy the sugar cane and Mr. Shadel makes good syrup.

 This fascinating article was supplied by my aunt, Lloydell Iles Mullican.
-If you have any information on Aunt Liza and her life, please post it as a comment on this site.
+If you have any information on Aunt Eliza and her life, please post it as a comment on this site.
 I would love to compile a booklet from stories and comments.

 Thanks so much!
 Curt